 The church has three naves divided by reuse columns, all different from each other.

 Inside one of the chapels, you can admire the remains of paintings attributed to Pietro Cavallini.
 In the Bufalini Chapel, there is a cycle of frescoes by Pinturicchio dedicated to San Bernardino da Siena, who, charged with heresy, risked death on the staircase of the Church.
 Other frescoes are the work of Benozzo Gozzoli.

-From the top, you can enjoy a beautiful view of Rome including the dome of Sant'Andrea della Valle and St. Peter’s Basilica.
+From the top of the steps of the Basilica, you can enjoy a magnificent prospect of Rome over the domes of Sant'Andrea della Valle and San Pietro.

 May-September: 9.00 am - 6.30 pm;

 May-September: 9.00 am - 12.30 pm and 3.00 pm - 6.30 pm;